ZeroCM/zcm/docs/zcmtypesys.md

    - | is an individual bit

 ### Bitfields

 Bitfields are integer types with a specified number of bits that are bitpacked during encoding.
-Neighboring bitfields will be packed tightly wasting no bits in between - not necessarily maintaining byte alignment.
+Neighboring bitfields will be packed tightly, wasting no bits in between (not necessarily maintaining byte alignment).
 This is unlike all other type encodings which maintain byte alignment.
 Bitfields currently only support big endian encoding.
-All bitfields will behave exactly like their non-bitfield type in all regards other than encoding and decoding. `intXX_t` types are signed integers and will encode and decode as such.
-For example when encoding a type that contains an `int8_t:3` with the value set to `0b111`, you should expect the decoded message to contain a `3` as the value of this variable.
+All bitfields will behave exactly like their non-bitfield type in all regards other than encoding and decoding.
 Sign extension is configurable by specifying a negative sign before the number of bits in the bitfield.
+When encoding a type that contains an `int8_t:3` with the value set to `0b111`, you should expect the decoded message to contain a `7` as the value of this variable.
 A type with an `int8_t:-3` with the value set to `0b111` will have its sign extended upon decode.
-You should expect the received value to be `-1` (`0b11111111`). `byte` is unsigned for any language that has unsigned types.
+You should expect the received value to be `-1` (`0b11111111`).

+`byte` is unsigned for any language that supports unsigned types.
 When encoding a type that contains a `byte:3` with the value set to `0b111`, you should expect the decoded message to contain a `7` as the value of this variable for languages that support unsigned types.
-For languages that do not have unsigned types (ahem java...) you should expect the decoded message to also contain a `7` as the value of this variable.
-For a type containing a `byte:8` with the value set to `0xff`, you should expect the decoded message to contain a `255` for languages that support unsigned types and a `-1` for languages that do not.
+For languages that do not support unsigned types (ahem java...) you should still expect the decoded message to contain a `7` as the value of this variable.
+However, for a type containing a `byte:8` with the value set to `0xff`, you should expect the decoded message to contain a `255` for languages that support unsigned types and a `-1` for languages that do not.

 ### Array Types